rosmo-robot/rosmo-robot.github.io/index.md

  *buy batteries locally if your postage service has restrictions on Lithium.

- Some of the links on this page are affiliate links to help offset the costs of this project, rest assured no one is getting rich off of these.
+ Some of the links on this page are affiliate links to help offset the costs of this project, no one is getting rich off of these.
 [List of the above items on Aliexpress](https://www.aliexpress.com/p/wishlist/shareReflux.html?groupId=H3r6Ix9p3i%2BvbdGhQpxk4NMRKh%2F%2Bgiup4z2X0odX6os%3D){:target="_blank"} cost can be reduced, by using existing powerbank.

 Rosmo is built from modular components on the [Open Robotic Platform rules](https://openroboticplatform.com/designrules){:target="_blank"}